jroettenbacher/phd_base/docs/processing.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 IFS/CAMS data comes in grib format.
-To convert it to netcdf and rename the parameters according to the ecmwf codes run
+To convert it to netcdf and rename the parameters according to the ECMWF codes run

 .. code-block:: shell

    cdo -t ecmwf -f nc copy infile.grb outfile.nc

 on each file.

+We want to get yearly monthly means from the CAMS reanalysis.
+For this we download 3-hourly data and preprocess it on the ECMWF server to avoid downloading a huge amount of data.

+CAMS preprocessing script: :py:mod:`processing.halo_ac3_preprocess_cams_data_on_ecmwf.py`

 The CAMS monthly files are not so big.
 Thus, you can merge them into one big file and run the above command only on one file.